Alexander Heinle

 To inspire your own library, we've gathered some of the most common SOP examples below.

-This playbook provides a detailed overview of your company and its history, vision, mission, value statements, purpose, what you do for your customers, and how you engage with them, plus operations.
+This playbook provides a detailed overview of your company and its history, vision, mission, value statements, purpose, who is your target audience, what you do for your customers, and how you engage with them, plus operations.

 As an inspiration for this one, you could also have a look at our free employee welcome presentation template.